Branden-Kunkel/twitter_aggregate_generator/README.md

 ### 4. Configuration:
 Configuration in Twitter-AG is straightforward.
 The program comes with a configuration file that stores all parameters that the program will use.
 This file should not be edited unless you are setting up the program for the first time (creating defaults) or large pre-planned campaigns.
 Other than those two instances, it is encouraged to use the 'set' command to change variables/parameters within TAG.
 The 'set' command will take care of variable types and avoid unintentional mutilation of code other than the actual parameter values.

-The configuration file is built using dictionaries to parameter/variable storage.
-Each variable has a type denoted by the comment after each dictionary item (for non programmers).
+The configuration file is uses dictionaries for paramter storage.
+Each variable has a type denoted by the comment after each dictionary item for those who may not do any coding themselves.
 Strings make up the large majority of variable types in TAG.
 Following are boolean and integer values.
 For parsing, any parameter that is of string type, and is to be omitted should have a 'None' type as its value.
-Any other variable type will be encoded into the request URL for the API endpoint at runtime.
 If a parameter is of integer type, only integers values (0-9) should be used.
 For boolean values, value must always be 'True' or 'False.
 Deviation from these rules will result in a program error or an API response error.
 Furthermore, any variable of string type that includes comma seperated words (parameters) should include NO spaces.

-For each console in the core module there exists a dictionary named after that console in config_tools.py.
+For each console in the core module there exists a dictionary named after that console in config\_tools.py.
 This dictionary contains all of ther parameters that affect the behavior of a request.
-For example, there is the **User Profile** console, and in config_tools.py there is a dict named 'user_profile_params'.
+For example, there is the **User Profile** console, and in config\_tools.py there is a dict named 'user_profile_params'.
 Additionally, there is one dictionary that is shared by all consoles called 'file_IO' in which I/O file paths are specified.
 A global file path parameter (not in a dict) is also included.

 Using the 'set' command, the first argument will be which parameter type, or dictionary you want to edit.
-- pass 'request' to edit the request parameters
+- pass 'request' to edit the named 'request' dictionary
+	- note that within said 'request' dictionary there is a dictionary key names 'request_params'.
+The params in this dictionary precisely tune what the JSON response from the API will contain.
+All available 'request\_params' for this acccess level are written into the config file by default
-- pass 'files' to edit the shared file_IO dictionary (to change global file path pass 'global' as the next arg after 'files')
+- pass 'files' to edit the shared file_IO dictionary (to change the global file path pass 'global' as the next arg after 'files')

-Each subsequent argument besides the last will be the **Dictionary KEY** of the parameter (or nested dict) that you wish to change.
-The final arg should be the value that you wish to write to said dictionary key.
+Each subsequent argument *except* the last will be the dictionary **KEY** of the parameter (or nested dictionary) that you wish to change.
+The final argument should be the value that you wish to write to said dictionary key.

 As an example, let's say we wanted to set the 'max_results' parameter for the **Tweet Timeline** endpoint console to '10'.
 The command would look like this:

-MODULE@INFO-timeline: set request request_params max_results 10
+MODULE@INFO-timeline: set request request\_params max_results 10

-In the above command, 'set' is the command, 'request' puts into the 'tweet_timeline_params' dictionary, 'request_params' puts us into the URL encoded values dictionary, 'max_results' is the key to the value we want to change, and '10' is the value we are writing.
+In the above command, 'set' is the command, 'request' puts into the 'tweet\_timeline\_params' dictionary, 'request\_params' puts us into the URL encoded values dictionary, 'max_results' is the key to the value we want to change, and '10' is the value we are writing.

 ### 5. Additional Information:
-Other than basic usage covered previosly in this reading, there are bits of additional information pertaining to the proper configuration, usage and access for TAG and/or the Twitter API.
+Other than basic usage covered previosly in this reading, there is additional information pertaining to the proper configuration, usage and access for TAG and/or the Twitter API.
 These will all be covered in this section.

 #### Authorization and Access:
 The twitter API uses OAuth and a pair of API keys for authenticication of requests.
 For the current set of core functionailty, only the OAuth bearer token from Twitter is needed for authenticication.
 To obtain these credentials you must sign up for a *developer* account with Twitter.
-Sign up is free, and no more cumbersome than signing up for an email address.
-Upon sign up and verification, you will be granted with all three previously mentioned credentials.
+Sign up is free.
+Upon sign up and verification, you will be given all three previously mentioned credentials.
 Keep these safe.
-These keys are specific to *your* account with Twitter, and any use that violates Twitter's terms of service for the API will be solely the responsibility of the offending token's owner.
+These keys are specific to your developer account with Twitter.
+Any use that violates Twitter's terms of service will be solely the responsibility of the offending token's owner.

 When signing up for a dev account with Twitter, there are tiers, or access levels that are available to sign up for.
 They are:
 - essential
 - elevated
 - academic

 TAG is currently set up to interface as an 'essential' user.
 The only difference between this and the 'elevated' status is better rate limites and access to a few more parameters.
-Once the author(s) gain better access, branches of this program will be created with those parameters in mind.
+As better access is gained, branches of this program will be created with those parameters in mind.
 Academic access is highly restricted, and will most likely not be covered by TAG.
 However, *if* the author(s) of TAG do ever manage to gain this access, a special branch will be created for this as well.

 #### References:
 Below are where you will find links to additional documention pertaining to this program or its dependencies.
-- https://developer.twitter.com/en/docs/twitter-api : This link will get you started with a dev account, docs about all types of API requests and where your personal developer dashboard will be.
+- https://developer.twitter.com/en/docs/twitter-api : This link will get you started with a dev account and also contains documents about API requests, rate limiting, TOS and more.
+It is also where your personal developer dashboard will be.

 #### Pagination:
-Pagination is supported by the Twitter API and by TAG.
-Endpoints that allow/use pagination all have a dictionary for pagination controls (located in the request params) and a pagination token parameter.
-Assuming that you are starting a new campaign and want to start at the beginning of a data set, just switch pagination on and run the console.
-The program will take care of everything else and return subsequent pages until it meets the page_count parameter value.
-To pick up on a data set where you may have left off, simply set the pagination_token parameter to the desired token *before* running the console.
+Pagination is supported by the Twitter API and by TwitterAG.
+Endpoints that allow/use pagination all have a dictionary for pagination controls located in the request dictionaries for each module.
+There is also a 'pagination\_token' parameter contained in the 'request' --> 'request\_params' dictionary.
+Assuming that you are starting a new campaign and want to start at the beginning of a data set, just switch pagination on (paginate? = True) and run the console.

-NOTE: In every response we get back from the API there is a 'next_token' key that contains a token for the following page of data.
-This token is what is sent back to the API in the *following* response to get the next page that we want.
+The program will take care of returning subsequent pages until it meets the 'page\_count' parameter value.
+To pick up on a data set where you left off, simply set the 'pagination_token' parameter to the last 'next\_token' you recieved in a JSON response.
+The 'next\_token' key can be found inside of the 'meta' key sent with API responses.
+Since output is to JSON files by default you will have them and can find them easily.
+Furthemrore, note that the 'page\_count' parameter in conjunction with the 'max\_results' parameter will determine how many responses you get when you run a console.
+This is important to keep track of when data rates apply to you.

 ### Thank You!
 As always, thamk you for taking the time to check out the project!
 As it grows, the aim is to create something useful for the community.
 All contributions will be reviewed and are greatly appreciated.
 Check back for some BIG updated in the near future.